-Busy families appreciate those things that have the ability to multi-task.
-And this certainly true about we’ve come to expect in our planners and calendars.
-TAN Books are definitely up to the task.
+Busy families appreciate tools that can multi-task.
+This is certainly true about what we’ve come to expect from planners and calendars.
+And TAN Books are definitely up to the task.

 TAN’s unique and beautifully designed planners are an ideal way to remind us, as we are scheduling activities and appointments, who’s ultimately in charge of our future.
 To use King’s Solomon’s words: “Many are the plans in the mind of a man, but it is the purpose of the Lord that will be established.”
 (Proverbs 19:21) 🙂

 I anticipate the publication of this book every fall because it’s so much more than just a calendar or planner.
 In a compact, spiral bound format, TAN packs in all of these features:

 - Monthly and weekly calendars/planners for September 2019 to December 2020